 You May Qualify for Free Legal Assistance

-If you haven’t applied for benefits because you believed these disability myths were true, ask a lawyer to help you.
+If you haven’t applied for benefits because you believed these myths about Social Security disability, ask a lawyer to help you.
 Having an attorney file your claim makes you nearly 3x more likely to receive benefit approval right away.
 All disability lawyers offer free, no-obligation consultations over the phone.
 The attorneys in our network always work on contingency.
 That means unless your case wins, you’ll owe $0 in legal fees.
 And if you do win, then you’ll only pay a small, one-time fee.